cmgoffena13/etl-file-loader/CONTRIBUTING.md

 1. The repo uses `uv`.
 You'll want to install `uv` and then you can `uv sync` or utilize the `install` make command.
 2. You'll need to install the pre-commits, make sure that you have your environment active in the terminal by utilizing `source .venv/bin/activate`.
 Then issue the command:
 `uv run -- pre-commit install --install-hooks`
+3. Setup any wanted configuration.
+For development work you need to prefix the environment variables from the `src/settings.py` file with `DEV_` in your `.env` file.

 ## Adding a New File Type